StevoTheCoder/StevoTheCoder/README.md

 - 👋 Hi, I’m @StevoTheCoder
-- 👀 I’m interested in Artificial Intelligence, Python, AWS and CyberSecurity
+- 👀 I’m interested in Artificial Intelligence, Python, C#, AWS and CyberSecurity
 - 🌱 I’m currently studying at University for my Bachelor's Degree in Computer Science
-- 💞️ I'm networking...
+- 💞️ I'm networking ...
 - 📫 How to reach me harrystevens873@gmail.com

 <!---